MicrosoftDocs/windows-iotcore-docs/windows-iotcore/build-your-image/CreateInstallPackage.md

 ### Create a driver package

 The driver package contains the references (InfSource) to the Inf file for the driver and also lists all the files referenced in the Inf file.
-You can author the driver .pkg.xml file manually or use [inf2pkg.cmd tool](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/inf2pkg.cmd) that generates package xml based on the input inf file.
+You can author the driver .wm.xml file manually or use [inf2pkg.cmd tool](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/inf2pkg.cmd) that generates package xml based on the input inf file.

 [`inf2cab.cmd` tool](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/inf2cab.cmd) creates the package xml file and also builds the cab file directly by invoking `buildpkg.cmd` internally.